Social Media Tips & Strategies

 Privacy settings are crucial.
 The more personal information a stalker has on you, the easier it is for them to track your social media activity and reach you.

-• Control who can contact you: By blocking who can comment on, share, or tag you in posts, you reduce the reach of spam comments.
+• Control who can contact you: By blocking who can comment on, share, or tag you in posts, you reduce spam comments' reach.

 • Limit who can see and search for your email and phone number on your account: Keeping this private prevents scammers from associating you with your account.